Xaritomi345/enmap-json/README.md

 # Enmap-JSON-Sync

 This package allows you to use most of the normal JS Map function but in the background automatically persists your data to a JSON file.
-I created this project because I just wanted a simple way to create key pair values and have them automatically save to a file.
+I created this project because I just wanted a simple way to create key pair values and have them automatically save to a file without needing to download and setup a bunch of third party applications such an SQL db.
+This is perfect for small projects or projects that don't need to persist a lot of data.

 > npm i enmap-json-sync